Ergonomics and Work Environment Policy

 - Temperature: As far as can be controlled, UCSA will ensure that extremes of temperature are held within the “functional range” of the human capability of personnel.
 Functional range is estimated between 20-26°C.

-- UCSA has developed as part of the OHS organisational structure, an OHS Consultative Site Group for each area of Councils of Synod; Synod Office, Uniting College for Leadership & Theology (UCLT), Uniting Venues SA and Uniting Aboriginal Islander Christian Congree (UAICC).
-The groups meet individually 4-10 times a year, and All Sites Groups meeting twice yearly.
+- UCSA has developed as part of the WHS organisational structure, a WHS Consultative Site Group for each area of Councils of Synod; Synod Office, Uniting College for Leadership & Theology (UCLT), Uniting Venues SA and Uniting Aboriginal Islander Christian Congree (UAICC).
+The groups meet individually 3-10 times a year, and All Sites Groups meeting twice yearly.

 - To establish a safe working environment Uniting Church SA is committed to ergonomic work-station audits for all new personnel.
 This will ensure that all personnel are aware of appropriate resources and posture guides to ensure principles adopted by Uniting Church SA, within the scope of ergonomics, are both understood and applied within the workplace.